Automatik/MultiLevelAdapter/README.md

 * You can also define more hierarchies by implementing or extending the library's classes and interfaces and defining only one type.
 * You can implement your own `TaskRunner` if you want to execute the `addItemTask` on another thread and pass it in the adapter's constructor.
+* Yoi can implement your own `AddItemTask` and override the `addItem` method to define how you want to add your items to the adapter.

 ## License